yasd2/FederalCalloutsRemastered/APIExample/bin/Release/Confused/GTA/FederalCalloutsReadme.txt

 Dispatch has a list of suspect vehicles and is getting reports of more.
 Pull over each vehicle and look in the back to find the victim.

 Bomb Sting:
 Watch the van, take the suspect down when he uses his phone.
-His bomb is fake.
+His bomb is fake And Sometimes the bomb isn't fake but real and will blow up! be careful and mindful of that!